TopGITsan/learnAngular/README.md

  - What is a *decorator* - helps to wrap some function or a class inside another function
  - How it wraps code
  - Makes code easy to read and maintain

+ #### Types of decorators
+ - Class Decorators
+ - Member Decorators
+ _the decorator has to be followed by the class you can't have anything in between_